Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Introduction

-Using the notion of the dual symmetry introduced in \Rf{JW191213492, KZ200514178}, we can show that the dual of the $d\text{-}\cRep(\mathbb{G}^{(d)})$ symmetry is the ${d}$-group ${\mathbb{G}^{(d)}}$ symmetry.
-Thus, we may also say that the generalized symmetries in the singularity-free nonlinear ${\si}$-model is the dual of the ${d}$-group ${\mathbb{G}^{(d)}}$ symmetry.
 Since fusion $d$-category $d\text{-}\cRep(\mathbb{G}^{(d)})$ is a local fusion $d$-category, both $d\text{-}\cRep(\mathbb{G}^{(d)})$ symmetry and its dual $\mathbb{G}^{(d)}$ symmetry are anomaly-free~\cite{KZ200308898, KZ200514178}.
-Thus, the generalized symmetries in the singularity-free nonlinear ${\si}$-model are anomaly-free.\footnote{The anomaly-free non-invertible higher symmetry is also called an algebraic higher symmetry~\cite{KZ200308898, KZ200514178}.}
+Thus, the generalized symmetries in the singularity-free nonlinear ${\si}$-model are anomaly-free.\footnote{Anomaly-free non-invertible higher symmetry is also called algebraic higher symmetry~\cite{KZ200308898, KZ200514178}.}

-This paper is closely related to~\Rfs{ZW180809394, P230805730, CT230700939}. \Rf{ZW180809394} studied the disordered phase of a singularity-free discrete nonlinear ${\si}$-model in ${d+1=4}$ dimensional spacetime whose target space ${K}$ satisfied ${\pi_i(K) = \text{finite group}}$ for ${i=1,2}$ while ${\pi_i(K) = 0}$ for all other ${i}$.
+This paper is closely related to~\Rfs{ZW180809394, P230805730, CT230700939}. \Rf{ZW180809394} studied the disordered phase of a singularity-free discrete nonlinear ${\si}$-model in ${3+1}$ dimensional spacetime whose target space ${K}$ satisfied ${\pi_i(K) = \text{finite group}}$ for ${i=1,2}$ while ${\pi_i(K) = 0}$ for all other ${i}$.
 It was shown that the disordered phase is described by the deconfined phase of $d$-gauge theory of a $d$-group $\mathbb{G}^{(d)}$, where the classifying space of $\mathbb{G}^{(d)}$ is the target space $K$.
 According to a modern understanding, this implies that the disordered phase has an emergent symmetry, which is the dual of the $\mathbb{G}^{(d)}$ symmetry.
 In other words, the symmetry defects of the emergent symmetry are the electric charges of the $d$-gauge theory.
 We remark that, although a $\mathbb{G}^{(d)}$ symmetry is always invertible, its dual may be non-invertible. \Rf{P230805730} studied these non-invertible higher symmetries in the deep IR of generic ordered phases and their symmetry breaking and mixed 't Hooft anomalies. \Rf{CT230700939} studied them in the context of continuum nonlinear ${\si}$-models and understood them using non-invertible cohomology theories on the target space ${K}$ with topological quantum field theory coefficients.
 Where they overlap, the results obtained in this paper agree with those from \Rfs{P230805730, CT230700939}.

 In this paper, we study discrete nonlinear $\si$-models and use simplicial homomorphisms to implement singularity-free conditions, which give rise to generalized symmetries.
 This formalism allows us to write down a discrete nonlinear ${\si}$-model with terms that suppress its singularities.
 This makes the notation of emergent generalized symmetries in generic ordered phases from \Rf{P230805730} more precise.
 Furthermore, using such rigorously defined discrete nonlinear ${\si}$-models, as well as modeling $B\mathbb{G}^{(d)}$ as a simplicial set, we can more rigorously compute the generalized symmetry in the singularity-free nonlinear ${\si}$-model.